saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

           syncOptions:
           - CreateNamespace=true //create namespace for the destination namespace set if non available
           automated: //to pull the changes in every 3 minutes, this can be overriden using configuring git webhook
-            prune: true //by default auto sync will not delete resources, but to allow argocd to also delete what we have deleted, set prune to true
+            prune: true //by default auto sync will not delete resources, but to allow argocd to also delete what you have deleted, set prune to true
             selfHeal: true //auto override any manual changes made by devs or other people with cluster access
 ```